codedeviate/nrun/README.md

 # nrun - The npm script runner

+**Current version is v0.9.0**

 nrun is a simple wrapper for **npm run** with some nice features.
 It is written in Go which I find easier to use when creating portable executable code.

-Even though the goal is to make it portable nrun will need a shell to run.
+Even though the goal is to make it portable, nrun will still need a shell to run.
 So Linux users and Mac users can probably run it smoothly whilst users stuck in Windows will have to run Cygwin or something like that.
 Initially this tool will support bash and zsh.
 Other shells and environments might be added at a later stage.

-nrun will lookup the closest package.json used by the current project and execute the named script found in the scripts section of that package.json.
+nrun will attempt to find the closest package.json (hierarchically upwards) used by the current project and execute the named script found in the scripts section of that package.json.

 The major reason for using it is the number of keystrokes that can be saved.
 When typing the same commands over and over again it can be annoying, even though you might use the up arrow in the terminal and repeat an earlier command.